-- Taken into custody for a violation of law which, if committed by an adult, would be a felony; - Found by a court to have committed three or more violations of law which, if committed by an adult, would be misdemeanors; or - Transferred to the adult system. •
+- taken into custody for a violation of law which, if committed by an adult, would be a felony; - found by a court to have committed three or more violations of law which, if committed by an adult, would be misdemeanors; or - transferred to the adult system.

 In an effort to comply with the ruling in G.G. v.
 FDLE, FDLE is ensuring that only the above-described records are released.
-However, because of programming limitations17 and incomplete reporting of juvenile disposition information,18 FDLE reports that they are unable to accurately and fairly assess whether a juvenile has been found by a court to have committed three or more misdemeanors.19 As such, FDLE currently only releases juvenile records to private entities and non-criminal justice agencies if the juvenile is:
+However, because of programming limitations20 and incomplete reporting of juvenile disposition information, 21 FDLE reports that it is unable to accurately and fairly assess whether a juvenile has been found by a court to have committed three or more misdemeanors.22 As such.
+FDLE currently only releases juvenile records to private entities and non-criminal justice agencies if the juvenile is:

-- Taken into custody or charged with a crime that would be a felony if committed by an adult; and - Treated as adults.20
+- taken into custody or charged with a crime that would be a felony if committed by an adult; or - treated as an adult.23